abdullah-a8/COSMOS-React/README.md

 -   **Documentation**: Add docstrings to new functions/classes and update this README if your changes affect usage or setup.
 -   **Testing**: While formal tests aren't currently implemented, ensure your changes work as expected and don't break existing functionality.
 -   **Dependencies**: Add any new Python dependencies to `requirements.txt` and ensure `python-dotenv` is included.

+## Deployment (Example: Heroku)

+The project includes a `Procfile` and a root-level `package.json` with a `heroku-postbuild` script, indicating it's set up for deployment on platforms like Heroku.

+-   **`Procfile`**: `web: uvicorn api.app.main:app --host 0.0.0.0 --port $PORT`
+    -   This command tells Heroku how to start the web process, running the FastAPI application using Uvicorn.
+The `$PORT` variable is dynamically assigned by Heroku.
+-   **`package.json` (root level)**:
+    -   The `heroku-postbuild` script (`"cd frontend && npm install --include=dev --legacy-peer-deps && npm run build"`) handles the frontend build process on the Heroku server after dependencies are installed.
+It navigates to the `frontend` directory, installs npm packages (including dev dependencies needed for the build), and then runs the build script (e.g., `npm run build` for React/Next.js projects).
+-   **Python Version**: The `.python-version` file (e.g., containing `3.13`) helps ensure Heroku uses the correct Python runtime.

+To deploy:
+1. Ensure your application is a Git repository and you have the Heroku CLI installed and logged in.
+2. Create a Heroku app: `heroku create your-app-name`
+3. Add necessary buildpacks (e.g., for Python and Node.js if Heroku doesn't detect them automatically):
+    ```bash
+    heroku buildpacks:add heroku/python
+    heroku buildpacks:add heroku/nodejs
+    ```
+    (Order might matter: typically Node.js first if it builds assets used by the Python app, or Python first if it serves Node.js static files.
+For a separate frontend/backend, it's usually Node.js for frontend build, then Python for the API.)
+4. Set environment variables in Heroku (e.g., `OPENAI_API_KEY`, `PINECONE_API_KEY`, etc.) via the Heroku dashboard (Settings > Config Vars) or CLI (`heroku config:set KEY=VALUE`).
+5. Push your code to Heroku: `git push heroku main` (or your default branch).

+This is a general guide; specific Heroku configurations might vary.

 ## License